sherman0611/snake_game/README.md

-Simple snake game rendered on console written with C++.
+Simple snake game rendered in console written using C++.
 Control with WASD on the keyboard.